vizia/vizia-book/src/quickstart/styling.md

 ## Adding the stylesheet to the app
 Finally, we'll add the CSS file to the vizia application using the `.add_stylesheet()` function on the context.
+Here we're using the `include_style!()` macro, which will dynamically load the stylesheet at runtime in debug mode, but include the stylesheet into the binary in release mode.
 This should be done just after creating the application:

 ```rust
 use vizia::prelude::*;